michaeltlombardi/pentola/content/01-core-mechanics/action-resolution.md

    The referee decides that this approach _could_ work, but isn't particularly more or less likely to do so.
    The referee therefore calls for an Flax test to pull off the minor deception.
 2. Caleb wants to approach the guard with a smoke and a friendly smile before mentioning the topic of gossip off-handedly.
-   The referee knows that the guard is young and slightly ill disciplined  - and decides that the guard is particularly susceptible to this method.
+   The referee knows that the guard is young and slightly ill disciplined —and decides that the guard is particularly susceptible to this method.
    The referee therefore calls for an easy Flax test, allowing Caleb to double his goal for this test.
 3. Caleb wants to intimidate the guard into sharing the gossip by being physical and not-quite threatening him.
-   The referee knows that the guard is young, slightly ill disciplined, and has a lot to prove - and therefore determine that this method is particularly unlikely to get the fulfill the desired intent.
+   The referee knows that the guard is young, slightly ill disciplined, and has a lot to prove—and therefore determine that this method is particularly unlikely to get the fulfill the desired intent.
    The referee therefor calls for Caleb to make a hard Flax test, forcing Caleb to cut his goal for this test in half.
 {{< /aside >}}

-If the result of the test is less than 1/10 the test's goal, it is a **triumph** - the _best possible_ result based on the character's intentions.
+If the result of the test is less than 1/10 the test's goal, it is a **triumph**—the _best possible_ result based on the character's intentions.

-If the result of the test is 100, it is a **botch** - the _worst possible_ result based on the character's intentions.
+If the result of the test is 100, it is a **botch**—the _worst possible_ result based on the character's intentions.

 ## Opposed Tests